functionalprogrammingstrategies/functionalprogrammingstrategies/src/pages/indexed-types/codata.md

 ```

 <div class="solution">
-Defining `Force`, `Torque`, and the unit types is just repeating the pattern we saw in the example code.
+Defining `Force`, `Torque`, and the unit types is a repeat of the pattern we saw in the example code.

 ```scala mdoc:silent
 trait Newtons